Project: the Burden of Stroke in Europe

 King’s College London has been commissioned by the Stroke Association in the UK (on behalf of the Stroke Alliance for Europe – SAFE) to undertake a project on the burden of stroke and how patients’ needs are met by health care provision in Europe.

-What will the project deliver?
+What the project delivered?

-How will the project be carried out?
+How was the project carried out?

-Who is doing the project?
+Who did the project?

-When will the project end?
+When the project ended?